 The teaching pedagogy and syllabus at B schools is designed in such a way that you get to know the nitty gritty of business management, strategic alliances between firms etc. The case study analysis approach gives you a touch of how exactly the things happen in real world, your approach and evaluation criteria determines your thinking and decision making ability.

-Another thing which you learn while you are in your post-graduation is how to use your peers’ strength to your benefit and vice versa.
+Another thing that you learn while you are in your post-graduation is how to use your peers’ strength to your benefit and vice versa.
 Thus, make sure to create an intellectual peer group.
-Your peers have an immense influence on your learning, studying habits and eventually the way you perform.
+Your peers have an immense influence on your learning, studying habits, and eventually the way you perform.

 Also read: International exposure in MBA